devops329/devops/instruction/deliverable8Logging/deliverable8Logging.md

 1. Modify your fork of the `jwt-pizza-service` to generate the required logs and store them in your Grafana Cloud account.
 1. Create a log visualization on your Grafana Cloud `Awesome Dashboard` to display all of the required log fields.
-1. Export a copy of your dashboard and save it to the root of your fork of the `jwt-pizza-service` repository.
+1. Export a copy of your dashboard and save it to your fork of the `jwt-pizza-service` repository in a directory named `grafana`.
    1. On the Grafana Cloud console, navigate to your dashboard.
-   1. Press the `Save` button.
+   1. Press the `Share` button.
    1. Press the `Export` tab and `Save to file`.
    1. Name the file `deliverable8dashboard.json`
 1. Commit and push your changes so that they are running in your production environment.